After midnight: Porn actress metro cards sold out in hours in Taiwan

 It had previously maintained the cards, in which Hatano poses in “angel” and “devil” poses, would be sold at various outlets, including convenience stores.

-“We apologise for the huge public controversy we have caused,” the company said in a statement posted on its website.
+“We apologize for the huge public controversy we have caused,” the company said in a statement posted on its website.

 Taipei’s mayor Ko Wen-je also on Monday exhorted the company “not to let this kind of thing happen again”.